rabidmonkeyman/RaspberryPiBluetooth/README.md

  systemctl start hciuart.service

- hciconfig -a // Prints name and basic information about all the Bluetooth devices installed in the system sudo hciconfig hci0 name 'New device name' - This is how to change the name of the bluetooth device
+ hciconfig -a // Prints name and basic information about all the Bluetooth devices installed in the system sudo hciconfig hci0 name 'New device name' // This is how to change the name of the bluetooth device, I am not sure if you need to restart anything or if this saves after reboot

  hcitool scan // Gets the BD address of the pairable devices in range

+ hcitool dev // Shows you the MAC address of the raspberry pi

  sudo bluetoothctl // This sends you into a shell of your bluetooth module
  ```

 ## Setup Instructions for Phone
 ```
-sudo apt update                                        // make sure to run this so you can install the bluetooth package sudo apt-get dist-upgrade                              // make sure to run this so you can install the bluetooth package sudo apt install bluetooth pi-bluetooth bluez blueman  // if you get the error "E:" make sure you did sudo apt upgrade sudo reboot hciconfig -a                                           // You should see something under hci0, this is your raspberry pis hcitool dev                                            // This should give you the Bluetooth Address of the Raspberry Pi hcitool scan                                           // This will scan the nearby area for any other bluetooth deviceas and give you their address and name sudo bluetoothctl                                      // Make sure you have the sudo, when connecting you should see "[NEW] Controller XX:XX:XX:XX:XX:XX PiTorch [default]" agent on default-agent scan on                                                 // This is fundimentally the same as hcitool scan however this scan repeates every few seconds until turned off scan off                                                // This is how you turn off scan discoverable on                                         // This sets the pi to a "hotspot mode" so i can now connect to it from my phone for example.
+sudo bluetoothctl                                      // Make sure you have the sudo, when connecting you should see "[NEW] Controller XX:XX:XX:XX:XX:XX PiTorch [default]" agent on default-agent scan on                                                 // This is fundimentally the same as "hcitool scan" however this scan repeates every few seconds until told to stop scan off                                                // This is how you turn off scan discoverable on                                         // This sets the pi to a "hotspot mode" so i can now connect to it from my phone for example.
 When connecting to a phone for example you have to say yes on the pi and phone when connecting since you will be prompted with a passcode
 ```